RENEE MONTAGNE, HOST:

 SCOTT HORSLEY, BYLINE: What California needs more than anything is a whole lot of snow and rain.
 President Obama can't deliver that.
 But Agriculture Secretary Tom Vilsack says the president's visit to Fresno will help focus the government's attention on the historic drought that threatens to turn part of California, known as the nation's fruit basket, into a latter-day dust bowl.

-SECRETARY TOM VILSACK DEPARTMENT OF AGRICULTURE: I think the president wants to assure the people of California, and particularly the producers of California, that we are paying attention, that we're here to help.
+SECRETARY TOM VILSACK: I think the president wants to assure the people of California, and particularly the producers of California, that we are paying attention, that we're here to help.

 HORSLEY: The president is set to announce several emergency relief measures, including up to $100 million in livestock disaster assistance.
 Vilsack says that will help ranchers and dairy farmers whose grazing areas have dried up.

 VILSACK: Sign-up would begin in April.
 And shortly thereafter, producers would be receiving checks that would provide them help and assistance to get through a difficult time.